grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Captain Percy knew her boat well.
 She had spent enough time with it to have internalized its movements.
 She almost always knew what the boat was doing just by the feeling of it --- the angle of the deck, the vibrations of the engines or the electric motors, the subtle changes to the pressure of the air.
 Even at depth --- when the hull and struts of the boat groaned under the weight of the water above --- to her the sounds of the boat under pressure felt like the normal sounds of a huge human taking a great weight on its shoulders.
 The only time she ever worried was when the _Prospect_ conveyed sounds, or motions, or input to her that she couldn't recognize.
 She had been through so much with this boat that it was only when it did something new that she got really scared.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 And at this moment, she felt something new.
 A collection of haptic feedback to her senses made panic rise in her chest.
-The boat shuddered, as if the cold water it had swam through all these years had finally chilled its core.
+The boat shuddered, as if the cold water it swam through all these years had finally chilled its core.

 Captain Percy was thrown violently against the fairing.

-She immediately got down to the deck of the bridge, her fingers slipping through the steel grating and gripped.
+She immediately dropped to her knees on the deck of the bridge, her fingers pushed through the steel grating and gripped.
 She stuck her head over the hatch hole and looked down to Hemi's large face looking up at her from a couple of deck-heights below.

 "I don't know!"
 He yelled up to her before she could ask.
 She could hear him giving orders to kill the diesel engines and reverse the propellers.

 The bow of the _Prospect_ had come to a dead stop, but the stern still had forward motion.
 Captain Percy could feel the whole boat turning unnaturally around its center axis, like the experiment of some child: a magnetized pin through a cork floating in a bowl of water pulled around by the invisible forces of a planetary aura.

-The deck under her started to lean to the starboard side.
+The deck under her began to lean to the starboard side.
 Captain Percy braced one foot against the inside of the bridge well wall.
 The boat listed sickeningly.
 Captain Percy got to her feet, still braced against the angle of the boat.
 The pads of her fingers gripped the sharp rusted edges of the fairing, and she peered out over it into the night, scanning for what her boat had hit.
 The water remained black and calm, though not quite as glassy as it had been earlier in the night.
 They were far from shore, in fairly well-charted though relatively little-trafficked waters.
 The _Prospect_ had clearly hit something, but in these waters there should have been nothing to hit.

 For a few moments the _Prospect_ hung at an angle, and then began to right itself, tilting slowly back towards the port side.
 As the fairing came lower, Captain Percy could see more of the sea off to port, and there appeared the shadowed silhouette of another submarine.

-The bow rose up out of the water first revealing one of the rarest thing seen on a modern submarine: a distinguishing feature.
+The bow rose up out of the water first revealing one of the rarest things seen on a modern submarine: a distinguishing feature.
 The bow of the sub had a modified and reinforced jagged point which swept back in long sharp blades to merge incongruously into the soft curves of the submarine's hull.
 A medieval-looking device intended for ramming ships.
 Captain Percy had never seen anything like it.
 It must be both a noisy and inefficient thing for a sub to push through the water ahead of it.
 Quiet efficiency was normally the top priority in a submarine's design.

 From the bow followed the long black smoothly swelling curve of a military submarine.
 It came up from the surface with water streaming slickly down its sides.
 The sail came up with dive planes mounted to it, sticking out like small wings and set at an angle to raise the boat quickly.
 When the stern finally came up to the surface, it was mere meters away, its swirling wake washing white up the against the side of the _Prospect_.

 "Might be our fucking doom a lot sooner than we anticipated."
 Captain Percy said to herself as she climbed down through the hatch and the red crescent of light waned out of existence behind her.

 [//]: # (### They crash dive)

-Captain Percy stood on the metal rungs of the ladder just under the hatch set in the ceiling of the cramped control room of her submarine, and with one hand screwed shut the squeaking wheel of the hatch seal.
+Captain Percy stood on the metal rungs of the ladder just under the hatch set in the ceiling of the cramped control room of her submarine, and with one hand quickly screwed shut the squeaking wheel of the hatch seal.
 With the hatch sealed, she dropped to the deck.
 Hemi looked down at her through his small-framed spectacles.

 "Down."
 She gave the one-word order as she pushed the button on the wall that activated the dive alarm.

 "Give me full speed forward."
 Said Hemi.
 He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and gave them orders to dive the boat.
 One of these men was a stick-figure of a man who went by moniker Bastian.
 The other, Gregory, had a meaty square forehead that echoed his meaty square body.
 Of the two of them, only Gregory looked like he belonged on a submarine.

-Diving the sub required delicacy under the calmest circumstances.
+Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
 Their eyes scanned continually over the wall of dials and gauges in front of them that reflected the red glow of the night lighting.
 Gregory and Bastian made adjustments according to Hemi's instructions, choosing carefully which of the dozens of valves mounted on the control panels in front and around them to open or close, or which switch to flip on or off.
 The submarine let out a long exhale of breath: the air that had held it aloft in the water column being pressed out by an onrush of water from below into the flooding tanks.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Flood the express dive tank."
 Ordered Hemi.
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
 The bow pitched steeply downwards in response and Captain Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.